ippontech/blog-usa/posts/generating-data-sets-with-q.md

 q) Volumes:N*1+500?1000
 ```

-Once your satisfied with your data, run the following and a file will be saved in the directory where you opened the q prompt.
+Once you are satisfied with your data, run the following and a file will be saved in the directory where you opened the q prompt.
 ```
 q) save `Trades.csv
 ```